 If you did not receive a Notice of Appraised Value via mail, you can look yours up online by using the official TCAD Property Search tool.

 What’s the Difference Between Tax-Assessed Value and Market Value?

-Tax-assessed value is what the county determines your property to be worth.
+Tax-assessed value is what the appraisal district for your county determines your property to be worth.
 Market value is how much an average buyer would pay for your home if it were for sale.

-TCAD will attempt to match tax-assessed value as close to market value as they can, but will typically base their number off a general area and will not use neighborhood comps like a Realtor would when marketing your home for sale.
+TCAD will attempt to match tax-assessed value as close to market value as they can, but will typically base their number off a general area and may not use the same comps that a Realtor would when marketing your home for sale.
 All this to say; the values could be much too high or much too low given the non-specific data used.